 You may be required to handle medical research, assess medical and healthcare insurance claims, and apply your knowledge in the nursing and legal fields to offer guidance and choose professional medical witnesses.
 Legal nurse consultants may need to clarify and manage medical records and handle specific medical assessments for clients.

 By working in this position, you become a link between the legal and medical fields.
-Nurses can complete most of their responsibilities in this job through the phone, making it a flexible sector.
+Nurses can complete most of their responsibilities in this job over the phone, making it a flexible sector.
 To qualify for this position, nurses should have a BSN degree, but some employers demand an MSN degree and some experience in clinical practice.

 - Health Informatics

-Health informaticists can operate as nursing consultants to offer a nurse’s viewpoint on new technological structures.
+Health informaticists can be nursing consultants to offer a nurse’s viewpoint on new technological structures.
 They can help develop databases to track patient results or build computer programs to assist other healthcare professionals in serving patients better.
 Nurses require a bachelor’s degree to qualify for this position, but many employers seek master’s degree holders.